Are You Considering Parting Ways With Your Spouse?

 We Will Negotiate Child Support And Visitation

-If you have children, the preferable solution is to design a mutually agreeable plan regarding primary custody, visitation (called parenting time) and financial support.
+If you have children, the preferable solution is to design a mutually agreeable plan regarding primary custody, visitation (called parenting time), and financial support.
 If you and the other parent cannot agree, the courts will work with you to determine an arrangement in the best interests of the children.

 While your reasons for divorce may not be relevant for the divorce itself (given Colorado’s no-fault divorce laws), these same issues may be relevant in custody determinations.
-If there are extenuating circumstances that could impact either spouse’s suitability for child custody or visitation or the ability to pay child support, it may be important to discuss these with an attorney prior to any court proceedings.
+If there are extenuating circumstances that could impact either spouse’s suitability for child custody or visitation or the ability to pay child support, it may be important to discuss these with an attorney before any court proceedings.

 Call Our Colorado Divorce Lawyers Today